samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 ### Install Node.js and Tools

 As already mentioned, you will need to install Node.js in your development machine.
-So, if you haven't done so yet, go to [the download page of Node.js](https://nodejs.org/en/download/) and follow the instructions.
+So, if you haven't done so yet, go to [the download page of Node.js](https://nodejs.org/en/download/) and follow the instructions there.

 After installing it, you will need to install Cordova CLI and Ionic CLI via `npm`: